wp-plugins/wp-conversion-boxes/README.txt

 	Conversion Tip: I have found that using different copies for posts of different categories on your blog works best.
 For example if you have a Facebook PPC category and a Google Adwords PPC category, using two different copies related to the topic of the post helps improving the conversions many folds.

-	NOTE - To further pump this up, I’ve included A/B Testing feature in the PRO version of this plugin.
-So if you are a more advanced user, using the PRO version will be more beneficial.
+	NOTE - To further pump this up, I’ve included A/B Testing feature in the [Pro](http://wpconversionboxes.com/) version of this plugin.
+So if you are a more advanced user, using the [WP Conversion Boxes Pro](http://wpconversionboxes.com/) version will be more beneficial.

 4. This steps goes with the step #3.
 On the Statistics page you’ll also see an option for Detailed Stats under each box.
 Clicking it will take you to a page showing top 10 most performing pages/posts for that particular conversion box.
 Each showing all the stats given above for the listed posts/pages.